microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/New-MgIdentityGovernanceAccessReviewDefinitionInstanceStage.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The display name of the identity.
 Note that this might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
-  - `[PrincipalLink <String>]`: Link to the principal object.
-For example: https://graph.microsoft.com/v1.0/users/a6c7aecb-cbfd-4763-87ef-e91b4bd509d9.
+  - `[PrincipalLink <String>]`: A link to the principal object.
+For example, https://graph.microsoft.com/v1.0/users/a6c7aecb-cbfd-4763-87ef-e91b4bd509d9.
 Read-only.
   - `[Recommendation <String>]`: A system-generated recommendation for the approval decision based off last interactive sign-in to tenant.
 Recommend approve if sign-in is within thirty days of start of review.
 Recommend deny if sign-in is greater than thirty days of start of review.
 Recommendation not available otherwise.
 Possible values: Approve, Deny, or NoInfoAvailable.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.
   - `[Resource <IMicrosoftGraphAccessReviewInstanceDecisionItemResource>]`: accessReviewInstanceDecisionItemResource
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: Display name of the resource
-    - `[Id <String>]`: Resource ID
+    - `[Id <String>]`: Identifier of the resource
     - `[Type <String>]`: Type of resource.
 Types include: Group, ServicePrincipal, DirectoryRole, AzureRole, AccessPackageAssignmentPolicy.
   - `[ResourceLink <String>]`: A link to the resource.
 For example, https://graph.microsoft.com/v1.0/servicePrincipals/c86300f3-8695-4320-9f6e-32a2555f5ff8.
 Supports $select.
 Read-only.
   - `[ReviewedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
   - `[ReviewedDateTime <DateTime?>]`: The timestamp when the review decision occurred.
 Supports $select.
 Read-only.

-FALLBACKREVIEWERS <IMicrosoftGraphAccessReviewReviewerScope1[]>: This collection of reviewer scopes is used to define the list of fallback reviewers.
+FALLBACKREVIEWERS <IMicrosoftGraphAccessReviewReviewerScope[]>: This collection of reviewer scopes is used to define the list of fallback reviewers.
 These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
 This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
   - `[Query <String>]`: The query specifying who will be the reviewer.
-See table for examples.
   - `[QueryRoot <String>]`: In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
 This property is only required if a relative query, for example, ./manager, is specified.
 Possible value: decisions.
   - `[QueryType <String>]`: The type of query.
 Examples include MicrosoftGraph and ARM.